hsutter/gcpp/README.md

 A non-capturing lambda has no state, so it can be used as a plain function.
 So for each distinct type `T` that this is instantiated with, compiling this code generates one `T`-specific function (on demand at compile time, globally unique) and we store that function's address.
 The function itself is efficient: Depending on the optimization level, the lambda is typically generated as either a one-instruction wrapper function (just a single `jmp` to the actual destructor) or as a copy of the destructor if the destructor is inlined (no run-time overhead at all, just another inline copy of the destructor in the binary if it's generally being inlined anyway).

-## deferred_allocator
+## deferred_allocator notes

-`deferred_allocator` appears to work with unmodified current STL containers, but I'm still exploring how well and exploring the limits.
+`deferred_allocator` appears to work with unmodified C++11-conforming STL containers.

+- It requires good support for C++11 fancy pointers.
+    - On Microsoft VC++, it requires Visual Studio 2015 Update 3 or later.
+Update 2 in known to have  inadequate fancy pointer support.
+    - On Clang/libc++, it requires version 3.9 or later.
+It might work on 3.7 or 3.8 which I didn't test, but 3.6 is known to have inadequate fancy pointer support (fails to call `construct()`).
+    - I haven't found a version of GCC that supports it yet.

 - `deallocate()` is a no-op, but performs checking in debug builds.
 It does not need to actually deallocate because memory-safe deallocation will happen at the next `.collect()` after the memory becomes unreachable.